 We moved to Seattle, Washington when I was 10, then to Poulsbo, Washington when I was 11.
 I was a shy girl in a new place, forced to keep my shoes on and hair brushed, and around age 13, troubled teenagerhood began (read my blog post for a story about this time, with a somewhat graphic MeToo story).

-I spent long afternoons alone on the beach with my journal and a bottle of mixed hard liquor, taking breaks from my acting career as a soccer player, happy student and otherwise normal girl.
-A steady supply of stolen caffeine pills mixed with hard liquor stashes kept me going on the harder days.
+I spent long afternoons alone on the beach with my journal and a bottle, taking breaks from my acting career as a normal girl who played soccer player and was a happy student.

 At age 15, I went through treatment for alcohol after an overdose, then went on a three-week Outward Bound course.
 I found a healthy community and rediscovered my love of being immersed in the natural world.
 Through deep emotional work and long afternoons alone with my journal on the shores of the Puget Sound, I again connected with the inner Spring, full of love and light.